scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

-To conclude, limiting Python to a statically typed subset does not hinders the expressivity when it comes to scientific or mathematic computations, but makes it possible to use a wide variety of classical optimizations to have Python matches the performance of statically compiled language.
-Moreover, one can use high level informations to generate efficient code that would be difficult to write for the average programmer.
+To conclude, limiting Python to a statically typed subset does not hinders the expressivity when it comes to scientific or mathematic computations, but makes it possible to use a wide variety of classical optimizations to help Python match the performance of statically compiled language.
+Moreover, one can use high level information to generate efficient code that would be difficult to write for the average programmer.

 Acknowledgments
 ---------------